troperville

 • I Want My Beloved to Be Happy: Wanderer gives up on retaining Melanie as a host for Melanie's sake, effectively trying to commit suicide because she doesn't even want to take over another host (she now sees it as cruel and unfair to the host)... but also largely to give Melanie back to Jared and vice versa, making it a sort of double I Want My Beloved to Be Happy.

 • Jailbait Wait: Jared refused to sleep with Melanie until she turned eighteen.
-Wanderer took note of this, and lied about her age so that Ian wouldn't have the same scruple.
+Wanderer took note of this, and lies about her new host body's age so that Ian wouldn't have the same scruple.

 • Jerkass: The Seeker, again.
-Her host is just as bad.
+At least in part because her host is just as bad.

-• Long Lived: The Souls.
-Other alien species are implied to be this as the Souls claim that humans have some of the shortest life cycles in the Universe.
+• Long-Lived: The Souls, which are essentially biologically immortal barring unforeseen circumstances.
+Other alien species are also implied to be this, as the Souls claim that humans have some of the shortest life cycles in the Universe.

 • Love Triangle: In two bodies!
 The triangle being Melanie/Jared/Wanderer.